 The growing importance of good nutrition and the national debate about what that means makes the field of Nutrition Science more important than ever to public health and well being.
 With the growing prominence of this science you can play a key role in raising awareness about the effects of diet and nutrition on physical health.

-With a Bachelor of Science degree in Nutrition Science from Russell Sage College, you can work in the public or private sector, specialize in an age group or conduct research of your own.
+With a Bachelor of Science degree in Nutrition Science from The Sage Colleges, you can work in the public or private sector, specialize in an age group or conduct research of your own.
 Sage will help you make your contribution to this exciting and evolving field.

-The mission of the Russell Sage College Nutrition Science program is to provide women with an opportunity to study the foundation knowledge of food science, nutrition, and food service management within a small, private liberal arts environment.
+The mission of The Sage Colleges Nutrition Science program is to advance the field of nutrition through scholarship, outreach, and preparation of entry-level registered dietitians (RD) within a small, private liberal arts college.

 Program Goals & Objectives

 The goal of the nutrition science program is to prepare competent graduates capable of succeeding in advanced education and/or entry-level employment and to prepare students who will seek opportunities to actively participate in the community as a team member and leader in a variety of settings.

 - Dietetics Program Learning Outcomes

 - Program outcomes data are available upon request